LuigiPioFaletra/Emotional-TTS/README.md

 ### Emotional Speech Synthesis

 The emotional TTS experiments compared a **baseline Orpheus** model with a **fine-tuned Orpheus** model conditioned on emotion tokens.
-The generated speech was evaluated through emotion recognition and textual alignment metrics.
+The generated speech was evaluated in terms of both **emotion consistency** (recognition accuracy) and **linguistic intelligibility** (Word Error Rate, WER), to assess the impact of fine-tuning on expressive and natural speech generation.

 **Word Error Rate (WER)**